tvsnarayana/tech-interview-handbook/algorithms/README.md

   - However, functional programming is usually expensive in terms of space complexity because of non-mutation.
 On the other hand, imperative code is faster because of mutation.
 Hence you will need to achieve a balance between accuracy vs efficiency, by using the right amount of functional and imperative code.
   - Avoid relying and mutating global variables.
   - If you have to rely on global variables, make sure that you do not accidentally mutate it.
+- Generally, to improve the speed, we can either choose a better data structure/algorithm or use more memory.

 ## Array